 In collaboration with Professor Diane Austin, Bureau of Applied Research in Anthropology, at the University of Arizona, civil engineers using recycled paper learn the theory and application of Papercrete, which provides affordable housing in Mexico.

 Charter school in Nogales and Tucson that emphasizes Montessori philosophy, interculturlism, character leadership skills, and traditional dance.
-The children of Global Community Communications Schools For Teens & Children have interacted with their children and put on youth forums together.
+The children of Global Schools for Starseed and Urantian Children and Teens have interacted with their children and put on youth forums together.

 Conserves, distributes, and documents the adapted and diverse varieties of agricultural seeds, their wild relatives, and the role these seeds play in cultures of the American Southwest and northwest Mexico.
 UASPR has participated in several experiments and projects with Native Seeds/ SEARCH.